Skeleton Warriors: Skeleton Warriors

 A werewolf-like creature hired by Baron Dark to patrol Luminicity for anyone who tried to cheat him out of tribute money.
 After skeletonizing himself, Claw joined the rest of Dark's lieutenants.

 Episodes

+Production

+Gary Goddard came up with the concept for Skeleton Warriors after remembering the scene from Jason and the Argonauts animated by Ray Harryhausen in which Jason and his companions fend off a horde of living skeletons.
+This inspired Goddard to come up with characters who were nothing but bones and collaborated with Neal Adams on sketches and hired sculptors to produce 3-D models and pitched the concept to Playmates Toys who loved the concept and made a toy deal within 20 minutes of hearing the pitch.
+In order to flesh out the concept, Goddard decided to theme the heroes around "family" as he felt that was the closest opposite of absolute evil after reading an article discussing family values in the industry trades.

 Home media

 Skeleton Warriors was released in a 2-disc set on December 6, 2011 in North America, featuring all 13 episodes.